 About

-A few years ago, I was flipping through some hundred-year-old newspapers when I stumbled upon a story about a sailor who had been cast up on an island not too far from my home on Queensland’s Capricorn Coast.
-The sailor was the only one to survive the sinking of a small schooner during a ferocious cyclone.
+I have to confess I have been a bit of a history nerd for as long as I can remember, but what got me interested in maritime history was one long-forgotten shipwreck.
+A few years ago, I was flipping through some century-old newspapers when I stumbled upon a story about a sailor who was marooned on an island not too far from my home on Queensland’s Capricorn Coast.
+Five of his shipmates drowned when the small coastal schooner sank during a ferocious cyclone, but our survivor washed up on a small uninhabited island.
+After three weeks of toil, he escaped on a flimsy raft he built himself.
 His story was remarkable, and I was hooked.

-While carrying out my research, I frequently find fascinating stories that don’t relate to what I am working on.
+While researching I often come across interesting stories that have nothing to do with what I am working on.
 They find a home here on Tales from the Quarterdeck.
 I hope you find them as interesting as I do.

 Regards